 In our concerts, we try to cater for all tastes with a repertoire ranging from classical to modern, from anthems and spirituals to show tunes and popular songs.
 We provide our services to charities and, prior to Covid, we helped to raise around £10,000 every year for local good causes.
 We are now building back up to that level again.

-However, our main activity is the twenty or so concerts we do each year which simply provide entertainment, often for the elderly or handicapped, in churches, village halls and residential homes mainly in Hampshire, Surrey and Berkshire.
+Our main activity is the twenty or so concerts we do each year which simply provide entertainment, often for the elderly or handicapped, in churches, village halls and residential homes mainly in Hampshire, Surrey and Berkshire.
 The choir helps to raise around £10,000 every year for local good causes.
 If you are considering organising such an event for your local charity please contact our Concert Secretary.

-We promote two charity concerts ourselves annually — one in the summer and one prior to Christmas at Farnham Maltings — for the benefit of local charities which we choose.
+We promote two major charity concerts ourselves annually — one in the summer and one prior to Christmas at Farnham Maltings — for the benefit of local charities that we select.
 Our loyal band of appreciative supporters — and we would like you to be amongst them — help us to make these events into great occasions — in which we and our invited artists use our talents to provide exciting music and fun, and at the same time support some very worthy causes.

 Vice-President: Sir Gerald Howarth

-Musical Director: Stephen Petch
+Musical Director: Sarit Aloni

 Chairman: Peter Viveash

 The Rushmoor MVC was founded in 1960 by Geoffrey Waller specifically to sing in the Aldershot Music Festival.
 Approaches to local church choirs brought volunteers from many backgrounds and walks of life.
 Since there was an odd one from here and an odd one from there, the name “Odd Fellows” seemed very appropriate.Sadly Geoff died on 3 September 1998 at the age of 86; we miss his attendances at our concerts from time to time to check up on us – and ensure we were maintaining the very high standards he had sought for the Rushmoor MVC.